The role of innovation functions for innovative product development in large firms.

 The project is funded by the Swedish Governmental Agency for Innovation Systems (VINNOVA), and in collaboration with Mölnlycke Health Care, Stora Enso Hylte Bruk, Tetra Pak and Volvo Cars.
 The project builds on a collaborative research approach where - jointly with the firms – the search for new knowledge about innovation capabilities and how these are built is in focus which we call ‘co-creation’.
 The project is organised so that there is a separate collaboration with each company, and a set of ve a number of activities for experience exchanges

-Professor at Technology Management and Economics, Innovation and R&D Management
+AK ledamot at Chalmers, Technology Management and Economics, Innovation and R&D Management

-Doktorand at Technology Management and Economics, Innovation and R&D Management
+Doktorand at Chalmers, Technology Management and Economics, Innovation and R&D Management